“I’ve had this daily headache since it started on June 23rd, 2016, and it’s never gone away since”.

 There should be no causes identified per the definition of NDPH.
 If there is a cause identified, then the NDPH diagnosis is changed to the cause found (a secondary headache).

 NDPH commonly begins in the setting of some nonspecific viral infection such as the common cold, upper respiratory infection, flu, gastroenteritis, or some other minor infection.
 Covid-19 headache frequently presents similar to NDPH.
-It also commonly occurs in the setting of a period of high emotional stress (similar to how fibromyalgia sometimes starts).
+It also commonly occurs in the setting of a period of high emotional stress (similar to how fibromyalgia sometimes starts), or a minor medical procedure.
+If there is an association, these are the top 3 associations reported in studies.
 However, it most commonly presents without any correlating association at all.

 Basically, think of NDPH like this.
-An electrical switch in the neurological system turns on for some reason.
+An electrical switch in the neurological system’s pain circuitry turns on for some reason.
 Then it doesn’t shut back off.
 The treatment goal is to find something to turn that electrical switch of headache back to “off mode”.

 How Do You Treat New Daily Persistent Headache (NDPH)?